Sabbath KeepingBuy this book now »

 Two interviews with Lynne about the Sabbath:

-Be sure the check out the "articles" page of this website, which has numerous magazine articles Lynne has written about the Sabbath.
+Be sure the check out the "articles" page of this website, which gives access to eight magazine articles Lynne has written about the Sabbath.

 Reviews"Dear Dr. Baab, You Changed My Life": A Sabbath Testimony »